-To facilitate, support and implement multidisciplinary research across the health care continuum in collaboration with local, national and international partners and industry.
+To facilitate, support and implement multidisciplinary education and research across the health care continuum in collaboration with local, national and international partners and industry.

-- To conduct a program of research that encompasses quality, safety and risk management to enhance holistic care and optimise outcomes for patients of Barwon Health.
+- To conduct programs of research that encompass quality, safety and risk management to enhance personalised care and optimise outcomes for people who use Barwon Health services.

 - To mentor and support nurses, allied health and other health professionals to participate in research activities.

-- To integrate relevant research findings into education programs, healthcare policy and clinical practice.
+- To translate relevant research findings into education programs, healthcare policy and clinical practice.

-- To establish multidisciplinary research collaborations, including within Barwon Health, Deakin University, the Western Alliance and industry.
+- To establish multidisciplinary local, national and international research collaborations, including within Barwon Health, Deakin University, the Western Alliance and industry.

 Current programs of research